dcooney/ajax-load-more/README.md

 - jQuery

 ##Notes
--The current script loads posts when the users reaches the bottom of the page, this can be disabled removing the following script in the JS:
+- The current script loads posts when the users reaches the bottom of the page, this can be disabled removing the following script in the JS:
 ```javascript
 $window.scroll(function(){ });
 ```